 IDIS 305/3.0 British Studies II

-By the end of the course students will have a good knowledge of:
+By the end of the course, succesful students will be better able to:

 - Explain and critique key debates on British culture and British identity.

 - Analyse a range of primary, secondary and media sources, both in class and in their own independent research.

 - Understand and contribute to ongoing debates about nations, nationalism, and other salient cultural and geopolitical issues.

 - Present original research using innovative visual and multi-media methods.

 Examples of previous ELOs or this course include: A visit to the Towner Gallery, Eastbourne, to explore its collection of landscape art from Sussex and surrounding areas, and a performance of the play Death of England at the National Theatre, London.
 This one-man piece is a reflection on the personal and national legacies of the past fifty years and draws together several of the issues we have been discussing on the course.